Direwolf20-MC/BuildingGadgets/CONTRIBUTION.md

 * Method/Class annotations should gain their own lines in front of the definition.
 * Parameter Annotations should be surrounded by exactly one space.
 * Comments should always start with a single space `// Comment`.
 * Import statments should be ordered in sections with exactly 1 empty line between them.
-Regular imports go in the front and static imports follow them.
-  * If you are using IntelliJ, this is the default order.
-  * If you are using Eclipse, you need to reorder them under `Preferences -> Java -> Code Style -> Organize Imports`.
-    1. `com.`, `.net`, and other imports, should be in alphebetical order
+  1. All other unmatched imports, should be in alphebetical order
-    2. (empty line)
-    3. `java.`, `javax.`, etc.
+  2. `java.`, `javax.`, etc.
-    4. (empty line)
-    5. All other static imports
+  3. All static imports

 ### Code Style
 In general apply common sense to the Code you write.
 "Effective Java" is also always a good start.